michaelbarone/cc3/docs/working-memory/plan.md

   - Added tooltip indicating timeout functionality is not yet configured
   - Added URL group management directly from the URLs admin page
   - Fixed issues with form state management during URL creation

+### Password Complexity Requirements
+- **Location**: `/docs/working-memory/done/password-complexity-20250622/`
+- **Completion Date**: 2025-06-22
+- **Description**: Added configurable password complexity requirements to the admin area and integrated password validation throughout the application.
+- **Key Achievements**:
+  - Added password complexity fields to the AppConfig model
+  - Created a centralized password validation utility
+  - Added UI for configuring password requirements in the admin area
+  - Updated registration and password change flows to validate against requirements
+  - Ensured only new passwords are validated, not existing ones
+  - Updated documentation for the password complexity feature

 ### IFrame Container Refactor
 - **Location**: `/docs/working-memory/done/iframe-container-refactor`